Command Syntax

 Filename: When a command requires a filename, the filename must be enclosed in single or double quotes.
 If no path is specified, the file is understood to be in the current working directory.
 After entering a portion of a filename, typing a '?' will complete the filename, or as much of the filename as possible if there is more than one possible match.

-A filename parameter must specify a legal filename on the system on which Coreform Cubit is running.
+A filename parameter must specify a legal filename on the system on which CUBIT is running.
 The filename may be specified using either a relative path (../cubit/mesh.jou), a fully-qualified path (/home/jdoe/cubit/mesh.jou), or no path; in the latter case, the file must be in the working directory (See Environment Commands for details.)
 Environment variables and aliases may also be used in the filename specification; for example, the C-Shell shorthand of referring to a file relative to the user's login directory (~jdoe/cubit/mesh.jou) is valid.

 Toggle: Some commands require a "toggle" keyword to enable or disable a setting or option.
 Valid toggle keywords are "on", "yes", and "true" to enable the option; and "off", "no", and "false" to disable the option.